jlchan/StartUpDG.jl/docs/src/refelem_usage.md

 ## Specifying different quadrature rules.

 By default, `RefElemData` initializes volume and surface quadrature rules to be the minimum rules which exactly integrate the unweighted volume and surface mass matrices.
-If
+If different quadrature rules are desired, they can be specified as follows:
 ```julia
 N = 3